-Round trip starting and ending at Siena to discover one of the most fascinating and beautiful areas of Tuscany.
-The Val d'Orcia (UNESCO World Heritage site from 1994) with its wide grasslands, hills with villages on their tops, the Mount Amiata and many roads with little traffic is the ideal destination for cyclists.
+Round trip starts and arrives in Siena to discover one of the most fascinating and beautiful area of Tuscany.
+The Val d’Orcia (UNESCO World Heritage site from 1994) with its wide grasslands, hills with villages on their tops, the Mount Amiata and many roads with no traffic is the ideal destination for cyclists.

-And also from the point of view of the culinary tradition is exceptional: you can taste the famous wine Brunello di Montalcino, Pienza pecorino cheese, Tuscan oil and many others typical products.
+There you will enjoy our exceptional culinary tradition, you will taste the famous Brunello di Montalcino wine, Pienza pecorino cheese, Tuscan oil and many others typical products.

-From Siena, passing through Montalcino, you will climb up to Amiata and you will return to Siena through the beautiful lunar landscapes of the Crete Senesi.
+From Siena, passing through Montalcino, you will climb up to Amiata and you will come back to Siena through the beautiful lunar landscapes of the Crete Senesi.

-5. San Quirico d'Orcia – Siena, 56 km, ascent 650 m.
-You will return back to Siena through the famous Crete Senesi, charming valleys clay-colored and creeks.
+San Quirico d’Orcia – Siena, 56 km, elevation gain +650 m.
+You will come back to Siena through the famous Crete Senesi.

 Siena: departure.
 Possibility to book extra nights and to combine with tour: Eroica